dubeyprateek/InMemmoyLogger/README.md

-# Lightweight in-memory logging
+# Lightweight lock free in-memory logging with memory dump and windbg support for debugging

 # How to use it.

-Dll
-The project can be refereneced or the WinRT component can be linked.
-The Test project demonstrates how to use the dll.

-Debugger script.
-Run following commands in the windbg

-1. .scriptload <path>\InMemoryLogger.js

-2. !Logs
+Build the Dll and use it as a Win/RT providor in your application.

 # Details

-Logger should be lightweight and fast.
+Logger is lightweight and fast.

-1. Logger would use 64KB in memory-based events in a round robin manner.
+1. Logger uses 64KB in memory-based events in a round robin manner.
-2. The size of each event will be limited to 256 bytes.
+2. The size of each event is limited to 256 bytes.
 It will allow 256 events in the memory.
 3. Allocated memory will be contagious so that traversal can be index based.
 4. Circular logging will support multithread logging but it will be lockless and contention free.

-Logger will expose two kinds of memory storage for the logs.
+Logger exposes two kinds of memory storage for the logs.
 1. Circular log buffer.
   1. This buffer will be overwritten once its full.
 2. Persistent log buffer.
   1. This will not be overwritten.
 Once its full the calls to log more data will fail.

 # Log Message

-The event will contain two parts
+The event contains two parts
 1. Tick count – It will help in log stitching and ordering.
 2. Formatted log message.

 # Memory dump support.
 This logger will register a memory stream with a crash handler to push the data in the memory dumps.

 # Debugger extension

-Debugger extension will print the logs in the debugger
+Run following commands in the windbg
+1. .scriptload <path>\InMemoryLogger.js
+2. !Logs

 # Basic design